Who We Are

 Now even though we are serious about our purpose, that doesn't mean we are boring, irrelevant or weird.
 We're about as normal a group of people as you will find.
 We love to laugh and have fun.
 We love to eat and hang out together.
 We're also a pretty diverse group when it comes to age, social status and personal interests, but we are unified in our purpose.
 Taking our purpose seriously just means the members of Momentum recognize what's at stake and what God has called us to do.

 Our strategy is very simple: Jesus called us to make disciples.
 That calling is at the heart of everything we do.
 Therefore, every service, class, group or activity in which our church engages is designed to help our members better share the Gospel with all who will listen and then teach the rest of God's word to those who respond in faith and repentance.
 We believe that not only is every local church responsible to bring people to Jesus, they are just as responsible to bring those believers to spiritual maturity.
 We believe a disciple isn't simply a person who responds to the Gospel message, but is someone who continues to grow in their knowledge and obedience to God over their lifetime.

 We have discovered that if we will simply proclaim God's word and live it out in front of others, He will take care of adding to His true church, just like He has always done.
 (See Acts 2:47).
-We have also learned that if we love and take care of those God sends our way and teach them through the Scriptures how to know, love, worship, obey, and enjoy Him, we will be successful in God's sight.
+We have also learned that if we love and take care of those God sends our way, while teaching them through the Scriptures how to know, love, worship, obey, and enjoy Him, we will be successful in God's sight.
 That's all that really matters to us.